Sava2901/Yoki-Chess-Engine/README.md

 # Yoki Chess Engine

+TODO: (Research and Improvements to make) Study the difference between range based loops and iterators in C++ for performance optimization.

 A high-performance, modular C++ chess engine designed for CLI invocation in web backends.
 The engine implements the UCI (Universal Chess Interface) protocol and provides both a chess engine binary and a move validation utility.

 ## Features